shoetten/secure-messaging/slides/slides01.md

 1. Introduction
 1. A little bit of theory
-1. Practical workshop with the Riot messenger
+1. Practical workshop with the Element messenger

 <small class="chapter-title">what we will talk about today..</small>